 Be clear on your boundaries.

-Decide in advance on your availability and any off-limits information (e.g. the personal details of other members).
+Decide in advance on your availability and any off-limits information (e.g. the personal details of other members, or financial information).
 If you need time to consider a reporter’s question or consult with the group, you’re entitled to do so.

 Stick to the facts.